dgatf/Pio-UART-RX-RP2040/README.md

 ## UART RX library for RP2040

-A library that implements the UART receiver protocol for the RP2040 using PIO and a DMA buffer.
+A library that implements the UART receiver protocol for the RP2040 using PIO and a DMA buffer (optional).

 It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) and [Arduino](https://github.com/earlephilhower/arduino-pico).